TKleanthousT/stanley_cbp/docs/architecture.md

 ## Data layout on disk

-STANLEY works inside a single **base directory**.
+Stanley works inside a single **base directory**.
 By default this is the folder that contains your notebook or script, but you can also set it manually.
 All input and output folders live under this base directory.